 Elise Weisenbach, Teacher Advisor

 Elise Weisenbach received her B.A. and M.A. in Latin American Studies from Tulane University with concentrations in anthropology and history.
-She has studied in Mexico, Guatemala and Colombia and has traveled extensively in Latin America.
+She has studied in Mexico, Guatemala, and Colombia and has traveled extensively in Latin America.
 She received a MAT from Quinnipiac University and currently teaches Spanish at Branford High School.
 She also has volunteered at the Yale University Peabody Museum of Natural History and participated in many CLAIS Outreach Programs.
-Mrs. Weisenbach was the Teacher Advisor for the Yale University 2012 Summer Institute for Educators Indigenous Peoples of the Americas: Maya Cultures Across Time institute and the 2013 American Histories institute, and is delighted to return as the Teacher Advisor for the Summer Institute 2013.
+Mrs. Weisenbach was the Teacher Advisor for the 2012 Indigenous Peoples of the Americas: Maya Cultures Across Time institute and the 2013 American Histories institute, and is delighted to return as the Teacher Advisor for the 2014 Summer Institute.

-The 2013 Summer Institute was made possible by generous support from the Arthur Vining Davis Foundations and a Title VI National Resource Center Grant from the United States Department of Education.
+The 2014 Summer Institute was made possible by generous support from the Arthur Vining Davis Foundations.

 For more information, contact: